 In Ougon Musoukyoku, the easy mode AI puts up about as much of a fight as the training dummy for some reason.

+The game has A.I. that is good in some things and hopeless in others.
+On one hand, the best A.I. can dodge your attacks perfectly; on the other, pathfinding tends to get screwed up.
 It's especially apparent with Gabranth, who can't really do much outside of EX-Mode.
 Instead of charging EX-Gauge like a madman when you're not close enough to punish it, he just jogs back and forth.

 Also, Exdeath.
 His whole fighting style is centered around blocking and countering.
 The A.I. doesn't seem to grasp that concept very well and instead of patiently waiting for you to make a mistake, just spams slow and predictable attacks.